WHAT IS A MARROWFAT PEA?

 So lower quality peas are often canned which changes slightly the nutritional benefits.
 The primary determinant is whether or not the peas have a strong, green color.
 These pulses in general are a good source of protein and fiber (both soluble and insoluble).
 They’re also a good source of calcium, iron and vitamin A.

 Like all peas they are a summer crop.
 Usually marrowfats are ready to harvest in 2 to 3 months depending.
 However they’re not as hardy as other varietals.
 Like most peas they have shallow roots and will bleach in damp, wet conditions so always give them the most attention.

 English pea soup is uses marrowfat as its main ingredient.
 Click here for a recipe!
 Don’t be surprised to see ingredients like rosemary included, what is thought of as a boring recipe is actually quite delicious!

 WERE MARROWFAT PEAS ACTUALLY AN ENGLISH INVENTION?

 So the term marrowfat is actually recorded in the Oxford English Dictionary in the early 1700s.
 This is several hundred years before the peas were supposedly imported from Japan.
-There is a good article here about another theory that the peas never came from Japan.
+One popular theory is that the peas never came from Japan.
 Instead they were invented in England by Victorians with a fashionable passion for breeding plants!